Mosazghi/os/ch6/README.md

    - A part of the MMU
    - an _address-translation cache_ that stores the most recent translations
    - Such that the MMU can look up the translation in the TLB, instead of the page table (faster)
-2. The page table is to big (takes up too much space in RAM), let’s solve this with one of
+2. The page table is too big (takes up too much space in RAM), let’s solve this with one of
    - Multi-level page table (most used)
    - Inverted page table